mitesh1409/interview-prep/JavaScript/Index.md

 X 1.
 Study and understand the **Execution Context** in JavaScript.
 X 2.
 Research the **Call Stack** and how it manages function calls.
-3. Learn about the **Event Loop** and its role in handling asynchronous operations.
+X 3.
+Learn about the **Event Loop** and its role in handling asynchronous operations.
-4. Understand the purpose and function of the **Task Queue** (or Callback Queue).
+X 4.
+Understand the purpose and function of the **Task Queue** (or Callback Queue).
-5. Compare and contrast **Microtasks vs Macrotasks** and their priority.
+X 5.
+Compare and contrast **Microtasks vs Macrotasks** and their priority.
 6. Master the concept of **Hoisting** for variables and functions, how Hoisting works for var, let, const.
 7. Study **Scope** in detail: **Block Scope**, **Function Scope**, and **Global Scope**.
 8. Practice and understand **Closures** and their utility.